thanhnamit/ntn-blog/content/post/2021-01-15-opentelemetry-observability-part1.markdown

 ##### Creating a short URL via POST /shortenit

-A client sends a long URL to `api-shortenit-v1`, this service calls `grpc-alias-provider-v1` to get a short key and the URL mapping is persisted in MongoDB.
-If the request contains an authenticated user then we need to save the mapping to the user's URL list as well.
-We need obtain the request trace from the client to `api-shortenit-v1`, `grpc-alias-provider-v1`, MongoDB and Redis cache (alias store)
+A client sends a long URL to `api-shortenit-v1`.
+This service calls `grpc-alias-provider-v1` to get a short key and the URL mapping is persisted in MongoDB.
+If the request contains an authenticated user, we need to save the mapping to the user's URL list as well.
+We need to obtain the request trace from the client to `api-shortenit-v1`, `grpc-alias-provider-v1`, MongoDB, and Redis cache (alias store).

 ##### Get the original URL for an alias via GET /shortenit/{alias}